Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Method

 \subsubsection{Generator Architecture}

 The architecture of the generator in CA-GAN is presented in Fig. \ref{fig:cagan}.
+For clarity, we illustrate sizes of feature maps in the format of $width \times height \times the~number~of~channels$.
 In our case, the generator needs to translate two inputs (i.e., the face photo $\mathbf{X}$ and the face labelling masks $\mathcal{M}$) into a single output $\mathbf{Y}$.
-Because $\mathbf{X}$ and $\mathcal{M}$ are of different modalities, we propose to use distinct encoders to model them and refer to them as \textit{Appearance Encoder} and \textit{Composition Encoder}, correspondingly.
+Because $\mathbf{X}$ and $\mathcal{M}$ are of different modalities, we propose to use distinct encoders to model them.
+The corresponding encoders are referred to as \textit{Appearance Encoder} and \textit{Composition Encoder}, respectively.
 The outputs of these two encoders are concatenated at the bottleneck layer for the decoder \cite{Yan2017Skeleton}.
 In this way, the information of both facial details and composition can be well modelled respectively.
+This architecture is different from previous works, where generator typically includes an encoder and a decoder \cite{Isola2017Pix2Pix, Zhu2017CycleGAN, Zhang2017StackGAN}.

 The architectures of the encoder, decoder, and discriminator are exactly the same as those used in \cite{Isola2017Pix2Pix} but without dropout, following the shape of a "U-Net".
 Specifically, we concatenate all channels at layer $i$ in both encoders with those at layer $n-i$ in the decoder.
-Details of the network can be found in the appendix of \cite{Isola2017Pix2Pix}.
+Details of the network will be found in Part \ref{ssec:netarc}.
 We note that we use the network in \cite{Isola2017Pix2Pix} here because it is a milestone in the image-to-image translation community and has shown appealing results in various tasks.
 Nevertheless, our proposed techniques are complementary for arbitrary cGANs frameworks.

 In the preliminary experiment, we test the network with one single encoder that takes the cascade of $\mathbf{X}$ and $\mathcal{M}$, i.e. $[\mathbf{X}, \mathbf{M}^{(1)}, \cdots, \mathbf{M}^{(C)}] \in \mathbb{R}^{m \times n \times (d+C)}$, as the input.
 This network is the most straightforward solution for simultaneously encoding the face photo and the composition masks.
 Experimental results show that using this structure decreases the face sketch recognition accuracy by about 2 percent and yield slightly blurred effects in the area of hair.